Popusa/TicTacToe/README.md

 a normal difficulty where a CPU will play random moves every turn.

 <h4> Hard </h4>
 a hard difficulty where a CPU will attempt to win at every turn it plays after the first two moves.
-However, it has a glaring weakness which is that it cannot defend itself when it is about to lose and it is limited to random moves at the first two moves.
+However, it has two glaring weaknesses which is that it cannot defend itself when it is about to lose and it is limited to random moves at the first two moves.

 <h4> Unbeatable: </h4>
 An unbeatable CPU made using the minimax algorithm that cannot lose no matter what and always knows the best (maximizing) position to play everytime.